 Nutritional Benefits of Ground Crayfish

-It’s also rich in calcium and magnesium, which support bone strength and overall health.
+Ground crayfish is a source of lean protein, which helps in muscle repair and growth.
+It provides omega-3 fatty acids that promote heart and brain health and is rich in calcium and magnesium, which support bone strength and overall health.
 Its low-fat content makes it a suitable seasoning for balanced meals.
 Source: USDA

 Nutritional information for cooked crayfish based on data available from the USDA: